Personal Statement Examples

 The company may have adopted alternative solutions by laying off older employees and hiring more Millennials to champion technology-based solutions.
 The management should have opted to promote employees interested in the technology-based to take up management roles.
 This strategy would ensure speedy implementation of effective solutions to encourage efficiency and lower operational costs.
 From a case study, the management would provide Millennials with a supportive work environment to ensure that they create new and innovative interventions to address emerging issues.

 In a legal case study scenario, an African American artist composed a rap song and posted it on YouTube.
 The song gained two million viewers within two days.
-Another White artist created a parody of the rap song after one week.
-The parody had five million views within the first day of release on YouTube.
+Another White artist created a parody of a rap song after one week.
+The parody had five million views on YouTube on the first day of its release.
 The views for the original song constantly increased to 8 million over the next five weeks.
 However, the parody gained popularity too, gaining over 15 million views within five weeks.

 The African American artist filed a legal suit against the White musician for violating the copyright rules.
 The complainant argued that the White musician used the original song for personal economic gain.
 The plaintiff argued that the large number of followers for the parody translated to a monetary value.
 The complainant explained that the White musician targeted the African American artist for personal economic gain.
 The cultural difference between Whites and Blacks, including discrimination toward minority groups, allowed the parody song to gain popularity.